rantahar/Lattice-Field-Theory/source/index.rst

          probability = P_flipped / (P_now + P_flipped)

-   Now we flip the sping with this probability
+   Now we flip the spin with this probability

    .. code-block:: python